 Felix Frey

-I am a theoretical physicist by training and I work primarily in the area of biophysics and soft matter.
+I am a theoretical physicist by training and work primarily in theoretical biophysics and soft matter.

 news